 For a more classy and sophisticated look, darker tortoiseshell frames would look great on redheads.

-When choosing a hairstyle, try to keep an equilibrate look with your glasses, or do just the opposite: wear completely different glasses as the ones that would match to your ponytail, diverting the attention away from your simple hairstyle.
+When choosing a hairstyle, try to keep an balanced look with your glasses, or do just the opposite: wear completely different glasses as the ones that would match to your ponytail, diverting the attention away from your simple hairstyle.
 You'll get a young and playful new look with a pair of large brightly colored glasses, instead of the normal, boring glasses.